SofieDhoore/Cybersecurity_Virtualisation/Labo 4/break_the_clone.md

 ![download](/images/download.png)

-I also needed to allow the thread in my Virus & Threat protection, there you can see the Trojan Horse I've downloaded.
+I also needed to allow the threat in my Virus & Threat protection, there you can see the Trojan Horse I've downloaded.

 ![Trojan](/images/trojan.png)